bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/CustomizingTheConfiguration.rst

 New installation
 ''''''''''''''''

--  The Subdirectories Configuration Scheme is used by default from Bareos :index:`Version >= 16.2.4 <pair: bareos-16.2.4; Subdirectory Configuration Scheme used as Default>` onwards.
+-  The Subdirectories Configuration Scheme is used by default from Bareos :sinceVersion:`16.2.4: Subdirectory Configuration Scheme used as Default` onwards.

 -  They will be usable immediately after installing a Bareos component.